algolia/angular-instantsearch/doc/custom-widgets.md

 ## Customize widgets

 Angular InstantSearch comes with a set of UI widgets.
 Some of them have options to modify the HTML output (`<ng-template>`).
+But sometime that is not sufficient and you want to completely customise the rendering of a widget.

+For this you can use our BaseWidget class.

 Every of these widgets are built using the [InstantSearch.js connectors API](https://community.algolia.com/instantsearch.js/v2/connectors.html) which contains the logic of the widgets without the rendering.

-### Introduce BaseWidget class
+### BaseWidget class

 The `BaseWidget` class helps you to create new widgets using the InstantSearch.js connectors with Angular.